altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *The 10th person pointed down the street*
-*Felix turned to Kent and gestured with his head to hurry up* ~It went on like that, about one in ten would have seen him, pointing to where they last saw him go~ 'K::how far can he go, he has a shopping cart'
+*Felix turned to Kent and gestured with his head to hurry up* ~It went on like that, about one in ten would have seen him, pointing to where they last saw him go~ 'K::How far can he go, he has a shopping cart'
 *They walked around a corner, down another street* 'K::All downhill'
 ~The cityscape looming above them~